 In Virginia, there are two types of divorce: fault and no-fault.
 The core difference between these two is if one or both parties are assigned responsibility for the reason the marriage broke down.

-What Is a Fault Divorce?
+What Is a Fault-Based Divorce?

 What Is a No-Fault Divorce?